jalenjakts/pantreazy-backend/README.md

 1. After cloning the repository to your system.
 Create a new branch as your name to carry out work separately from the master branch.
 2. Switch to your branch, and now you're good to develop and code on the project.
 3. Open up your terminal and cd into your current directory for where the project is.
+4. You will need to ask the original developers to provide you the information for the .env file
-4. Within the terminal run the following command:
+5. Within the terminal run the following command:

 - Execute the following command: